-The expulsion hearing must occur within thirty (30) school days after the date the school leader determines that the student has committed any of the acts enumerated in EC 48900, unless the parent/guardian requests a postponement of the hearing, unless the student and parent or guardian requests a postponement.
+The expulsion hearing must occur within thirty (30) school days after the date the school leader determines that the student has committed any of the acts enumerated in EC 48900, unless the parent/guardian requests a postponement of the hearing.
 Likewise, the hearing shall not be held fewer than ten days following the written notification of due process rights unless the student and family/guardian waive their rights to ten days' notice.
 (EC 48918).

 Once determined that a student has committed an expellable offense, an expulsion hearing is held, in closed session, before an administrative panel of KIPP LA Schools.
-In connection with such a hearing and to effectuate an unbiased process, no School Leader, who were involved in the underlying disciplinary action shall participate in any vote by the administrative panel.
+In connection with such a hearing and to effectuate an unbiased process, no School Leader or other school personnel who were involved in the underlying disciplinary action shall participate in any vote by the administrative panel.
 KIPP LA School's administrative panel shall consist of three members.
 The members will include either, school administrators, school support team members, and/or school operations personnel within the KIPP LA Schools region.

 The student's advocate can be any person (attorney or non-attorney) of the student's choice who is willing and able to represent the student at the expulsion hearing.
-The student and his/her advocate may present their evidence and arguments, question witnesses, call witnesses, and present materials to the administrative panel for consideration.
+The student and his/her advocate may present their evidence and arguments, question witnesses, call witnesses, and present materials to the board for consideration or to the administrative panel.
 A record of the hearing will be made and, if necessary, a translator will be present at the hearing.
 The student's parent or guardian will be given access to this record.